-Academic Enhancement sessions are group-tutoring sessions aiming to provide exam preparation to help all student-athletes enrolled with the same course or professor.
-AE sessions require mandatory attendance for all student-athletes in courses with an AE tutor.
+Group Study sessions are group sessions aiming to provide exam preparation to help all student-athletes enrolled with the same course or professor.
+Group Study sessions require mandatory attendance for all student-athletes enrolled in the WIN program and in courses with an assigned group tutor.

-To schedule an Academic Enhancement session, tutors should first send an email to all students enrolled in the course.
-When a tutor logs into GradesFirst, he or she will be able to view a list of all of his or her tutees who have been given permission to work outside of tutoring centers.
+To schedule a Group Study session, tutors should first correspond with the Tutor Coordinator about the proposed day and time and follow-up by sending an email to all students enrolled in the course.
+When a tutor logs into Tech Connect, he or she will be able to view a list of all of his or her tutees who have been assigned to them.
 The tutor should put a check in the box beside the appropriate student, and the click on "Actions."
 This will reveal a dropdown menu, from which the tutor should select "Send Message."
-From here tutors can send both a text message and an email to all students in the course.
-Tutors should send text and email announcements for AE sessions at least two days in advance of the session, with a text reminder the day of.
-Messages should include the day, time, and location for the Academic Enhancement session.
+From here, tutors can send both a text message and an email to all students in the course.
+Tutors should send text and email announcements for Group Study sessions at least two days in advance of the session, with a text reminder the day of.
+Messages should include the day, time, and location for the Group Study session.

-Within 2 hours of a tutoring session, tutors must complete a GradesFirst report.
+Within 2 hours of a tutoring session, tutors must complete a Tech Connect report.
 It is important to file this report as soon as possible after completing the session.
-To fill out a tutoring report, the tutor should check the boxes next to the names of each student who attended the Academic Enhancement session.
+To fill out a tutoring report, the tutor should check the boxes next to the names of each student who attended the Group Study session.
 After selecting student-athletes, the tutor should select "Actions."
-From the dropdown menu, select "Tutor Report" then proceed to fill out all areas of the form.
+From the dropdown menu, select "Appointment Summary" then proceed to fill out all areas of the form.